-In the primary school grinds take place for years 3, 4 and 5 each Wednesday afternoon, exclusively for "second language".
-Free participation is possible only with a proposal from the school and with the consent of parents.
-After class ends children can be picked up or participate in a sport lesson.
+In the primary school support takes place for years 3, 4 and 5 each Wednesday afternoon, exclusively for "second language".

 VIII.
 THE PARENTS' ASSOCIATION

 The Parents' Association is a registered non-profit association which, in accordance with the statutes of the European Schools, represents parents in the educational and administrative councils of the European School Karlsruhe.